Short-Term Vacation Rental Regulations

 A Community Meeting regarding the Draft Vacation Rental Ordinance was held on Monday, November 29, 2021, from 6:00 pm to 8:30 pm. via Zoom.
 A recording of the meeting is now available.
 The public comment period was extended until November 29 2021.

-- Town Council public hearing for consideration and possible ordinance introduction – February 16, 2022
+- Town Council public hearing for consideration and possible ordinance introduction – To be determined.

-- Town Council consent calendar for possible adoption – March 2, 2022
+- Town Council consent calendar for possible adoption – To be determined.

 Additional information can be found by reviewing the Town Council agenda reports and associated documents: